 The Spotlight Kids Junior: Students in 3rd-5th grades

-During Summer Camp, many acting workshops are offered to keep up with the skills taught throughout the year.
+During Summer Camp, many performing arts workshops are offered to keep up with the skills taught throughout the year.
+Check back soon to view the films and performances from our 2019 performing arts summer camps.

 Every other year, Millhopper Montessori School’s middle school students “Rocks The Bard” with their Shakespeare Unit in Literature.
 They read several of Shakespeare’s plays and sonnets, study cultural aspects of the time, and learn about the life of William Shakespeare.